Skip to main content

 Biospecimen Access Committee (BAC)

-The BAC recommends policies on how to prioritize study requests and recommend studies for access and use of RECOVER samples and biospecimens from Adult, Pediatric, and Autopsy studies.
+The BAC recommends policies on how to prioritize study requests and recommend studies for access and use of RECOVER biospecimens (tissue, blood, saliva, and other samples) from the adult, pediatric, and tissue pathology (autopsy) studies.

 Presentations and Publications Oversight Committee (PPOC)